cronelab/ReconstructionSuite/CONTRIBUTING.md

 TODO insert how to install and setup, or link to instructions.

-### Install Python/javascript packages required to run tests
-Install the following packages for testing purposes, plus all optonal MNE-BIDS dependencies to ensure you will be able to run all tests.

-    $ pip install flake8 pytest pytest-cov

 ## Building the documentation
 TODO: @Christopher Coogan, can you help fill this in?

 The documentation can be built using sphinx.
 For that, please additionally